wisniewski94/llemonstack/docs/NOTES.md

 **Code:**

-- [x] Add llmn version output to versions script

 - [ ] Add verbose logging to each log level? or just to debug

-- [ ] Remove all config.initialize() calls except for in cli.ts

 - [ ] Replace silent option in scripts with relayer logging

 - [ ] Add an info command that shows status of enabled services, including all the exposed endpoints

-In Progress..

-- [ ] Rework types to IInterface ClassType

-- [ ] Use Deno.env a the basic global config manager and Config for the complicated stack config

-  - [ ] Add LLEMONSTACK_LOG_LEVEL check to logger

-- [ ] Adding state observability to Service class for config or other services to monitor changes
-- [x] Migrating config.\_services to ServicesMap
+- [x] Add llmn version output to versions script
-- [ ] Migrating all scripts to accept { config } param instead of projectName
-- [ ] Move everything to src/commands and src/lib

-- !!!! left off in init script updating env files. needs testing

-  - [ ] Test to make sure error messages get returned properly

-- [ ] Use Map<Service> instead of Record<Service>?

-- [ ] Replace all references to Deno.env.get with config.env to ensure correct values are used
-- [ ] Add check in config.initialize to check if this.env.LLEMONSTACK_PROJECT_NAME and projectName are out of sync
+- [x] Remove all config.initialize() calls except for in cli.ts
-- [ ] Finish the new config script
+- [x] Finish the new config script
-- [ ] Finish porting the start script output to llemonstack configs
-- [ ] Move enabled services from env vars to config.json
+- [x] Move enabled services from env vars to config.json

 - [x] Create Flowise service subclass to set FLOWISE_API_KEY env var